alxlive/cloudy/readme.markdown

 chrome/css
 ----------
-GPicker doesn't really use any custom css.
+Cloudy doesn't really use any custom css.
 I kept `main.css` as part of Gmailr.

 chrome/images
 -------------